ornicar/scalex/readme.md

 Searches can be either textual (a list of words), or by type (a type signature) or both.
 A type search may optionally start with a `:` symbol.
 A search is considered a text search unless it contains a combination of text and symbols, or if it starts with `:`.
 To search for both a type and a name, place a `:` between them, for example "size : List[A] => Int"

+Ophir uses mongodb to store informations about scala library functions.

 ## Usage

 Run it with sbt.